MiddelkoopT/RC-2020-Spring/rc-02-Tools.md

 A Command Line Interface (CLI), or terminal, is a way of interacting with a system and dates back to the earliest of computing machines.
 Commands are entered on a keyboard, the computer computes, and the results are displayed.
-Although this method requires one of the lowest bandwith to connect to a machine, it provides the highest "Connection" with the machine.
+Although this method requires very low bandwith to communicate to a machine, it provides the highest "connection" with the machine.

-The Secure Shell (ssh) will be the primary way to access the Clark Teaching Cluster during the semester and should be used when ever possible.
+A Secure Shell (ssh) session will be the primary way to access and interact with the Clark Teaching Cluster during the semester and should be used when ever possible.
 Use of the OnDemand and Jupyter Lab file management capabilities will only make it more difficult in the long run to use the system.
 We will now go over how to setup the OnDemand.
-There is detailed instructions below followed by a screen capture of an example session.
+There are detailed instructions below followed by a screen capture of an example session.
+Please be sure to replace login information with your own.

-To setup the Shell go to https://ondemand.rnet.missouri.edu and navigate to `Clusters` > `_Clark Shell Access` and complete the following.
+To setup the Shell go to https://ondemand.rnet.missouri.edu and navigate to `Clusters` > `_Clark Shell Access` or use the direct URL https://ondemand.rnet.missouri.edu/pun/sys/shell/ssh/clark.rnet.missouri.edu and complete the following:
  * If asked `Are you sure you want to continue connecting (yes/no)?` answer `yes` (just `y` will not work).
  * You should see a password prompt with your Pawprint in the beginning.